kyma-project/busola/docs/features.md

   ```

 * **KUBECONFIG_ID** – is used to configure the URL to which Busola sends a request to download a kubeconfig file.
 If you add `?kubeconfigID={your ID}` to the Busola URL, Busola tries to download the kubeconfig from `{kubeconfigUrl}/{yourID}`.
 If the operation succeeds, Busola adds the kubeconfing file to the cluster.
   If you use a full address in the **kubeconfigUrl** field, Busola also reads it.
-You can instruct Busola to show the clusters overview rather than the current context with the **showClustersOverview** property.
+Optionally, instruct Busola to show the clusters overview rather than the current context cluster with the **showClustersOverview** property.

   Default settings: